-• the topic number, topic name, and whether it has been flagged () for follow-up.
+- The status of the topic: -for new, subscribed messages and for new, unsubscribed messages. - The topic number, topic name, and whether it has been flagged () for follow-up.
 You will be notified when messages belonging to a flagged topic have arrived.

 Note: A packet data (GPRS) connection may prevent cell broadcast reception.
 Contact your service provider for the correct GPRS settings.
 For further information on the GPRS settings, see "GPRS Packet data" on p.
-36.
+38.